samyun/southwest-price-drop-bot-1/README.md

 Instructions on deploying a proxy is outside the scope of this project.
 However, here's some information about proxies that might be useful:

+  * A hosted (cheap) proxy that works is https://luminati.io
   * You could use something like [Squid](http://www.squid-cache.org) and spin in up natively, in a container, or in a VM.
 Obviously you'll want to do this outside of Heroku
   * If you do use Squid, you'll want to set up port forwarding or running on a high random port, and locking down `squid.conf` with something like this to prevent someone from using your setup as an open proxy: